To Lift or Not to Lift?

 And for those of you looking to increase the endurance in the muscle and build some muscle tone?
 Young recommends looking for a weight that will enable you to do 12-20 reps.

-Group fitness classes are another great way to build structure and consistency in your program, so try a BodyPump® or a sculpt class at the club.
+Group fitness classes are another great way to build structure and consistency in your program, so try a BodyPump® or other strength-based class at the club.